Please enable JavaScript in your browser to use this page.

 6. What the Bath Walking, Wheeling, and Cycling Links scheme means for you

-We aim to provide more travel choices for everyone.
-As part of our Corporate Strategy, we want to make walking, wheeling, and cycling safer, more convenient and accessible, while helping to reduce congestion and improve air quality.
+We aim to give everyone more ways to travel.
+As part of our Corporate Strategy, we are making walking, wheeling and cycling – also known as active travel – safer, easier and more accessible.
+This will help cut congestion and improve air quality.

 A map showing all four routes for the Bath Walking, Wheeling, and Cycling Links scheme